Prints guide

 Do you crop the original images?

-What is the actual image size?
+What’s the actual image size?
 How large will the photograph be within the border or frame?

 How large is the border?